 No matter how good your products are, you’re never going to see number one Google rankings if your content is not optimized.

-Content Optimization in eCommerce is the key to driving more sales, and every detail on your website should be carefully leading users towards that goal.
+Content Optimization in eCommerce is the key to driving more sales, and every detail on your website should be carefully designed to lead users towards that goal.
 Optimizing an e-commerce website involves looking at factors such as the user experience, site design, and content.

 Google Optimize is being used across the globe by marketers to optimize their content and create online experiences that engage and delight visitors.
 Google Optimize lets you make sure more visitors will perform your desired actions, such as signing up for your email newsletter, making a purchase, or more.